Ghosh-Sohom/Arduino_Test__Kit/README.md

 ## License

 This project is well kinda not licensed at all, its just snips, so do whatever you will with this.
-TLDR; Its probably me using it
+TLDR; Its probably ONLY me using it